catchygit/openvino_notebooks/recipes/custom_ai_assistant/README.md

 ```shell
 python convert_and_optimize_chat.py --chat_model_type llama3-8B --quantize_weights int8
 ```
-This script will handle the conversion and optimization of the chat model performing weights quantization.
+This script will handle the conversion and optimization of the chat model, performing weights quantization.

 After running the conversion scripts, you can run app.py to launch the application.